Teen patti

-Teen patti (Hindi) or Tre Patte (Punjabi), (तीन पत्ती, ਤਰੈ ਪੱਤੇ, meaning 'three cards' in English) is a gambling card game.
+Teen patti (Hindi) or Tre Patte (Punjabi), (meaning 'three cards' in English) is a gambling card game.
 Teen Patti originated in India and is popular throughout South Asia.
 It originated in the English game of three-card brag, with influences from poker.
 It is also called flush or flash in some areas.

 The game has its advantages and a culturally determined tie to Janmashtami, the celebration of Krishna’s birth.

 Betting

 There is usually an ante or boot amount put on the table (the pot).
 The betting then starts by the player next to the dealer.

 Loose versus tight play

-Loose and tight in '[teen patti]' refer to a player's general tendency to play hands beyond the first round or to fold them quickly.
+In teen patti, "loose" and "tight" refers to a player's general tendency to play hands beyond the first round or to fold them quickly.
 There is no commonly accepted threshold in terms of a ratio or percentage of hands played, but a "tight" player will often choose to fold weaker hands, while a "loose" player will bet on more of these hands and thus play more hands to the showdown.